 The call is approved and emerges from the Axelar Gateway on the Destination Chain.

-From there, the call function executes as if it had been made on the Source Chain and results accordingly.
+The call function executes as if it had been made on the Source Chain.

-Gateway-to-gateway, this process takes roughly 120 seconds.
-You can read full instructions for developers in our technical documentation for developers.
-Discussion and answers to your questions can be found in the `#developers` channel in Axelar Discord.
+This Gateway-to-Gateway process takes approximately 120 seconds and is secured by proof-of-stake consensus, powered by the $AXL token.
+Read more about $AXL and the programmability of a blockchain that connects blockchains, here.
+Developers can read full instructions for building with Axelar GMP in Axelar's technical documentation.
+Discussion and answers to your questions can be found in the #developers channel in Axelar Discord.